 First of all place the cauliflower florets and a few of the inner leaves in a steamer with the pieces of bay leaf tucked amongst it.

 Pour in some boiling water from the kettle, add some freshly grated nutmeg and salt, then cover and steam the cauliflower till tender – about 12 minutes.
-You can also watch how to do this in our Cookery School Video on the right.
+You can also watch how to do this in our Cookery School Video.
 After this time, test the thickest parts with a skewer to see if they are tender, then remove it to the baking dish and cover with a cloth to keep warm.
 Now pour 3 fl oz (75 ml) of the steaming water into a saucepan, add the crème fraîche and simmer, whisking well, until it has thickened very slightly, then add the cheeses.

 Heat this gently for about 1 minute, whisking, until the cheeses have melted, then season the sauce to taste.
 Now pour the sauce over the cauliflower and scatter the spring onions and remaining Parmesan over, then sprinkle with the cayenne.
 Finally, place the dish under the hot grill until the cauliflower has browned and the sauce is bubbling.